 Not all but only few features of tech preview versions make it to current branch.
 However with tech preview builds you get a chance to try out these features.

-Therefore do not install tech preview builds in production.
+Therefore, do not install tech preview builds in production.
 They are meant to install in lab setup where you can test new features.
-Here is a post that lists all the SCCM technical preview versions.
+Refer to the following post that lists all the build numbers and versions of SCCM technical preview versions.

 What’s new in SCCM Technical Preview 1905